Clearymk/DistillSeq/README.md

 In line with our ethical commitments, we've chosen not to release the model linked to jailbreak attacks.

 However, we will detail the specific steps involved in the training process.
+Our framework is composed of three primary components: the data collection module, the model training module, and the malicious query generation module.

+## Data collection module

-In knowledge distill model, we use the [RealToxicityPrompts](https://allenai.org/data/real-toxicity-prompts) as input.
+In the data collection module, we use the [RealToxicityPrompts](https://allenai.org/data/real-toxicity-prompts) as input.
 For GPT-3.5, GPT4.0. the query script are shown in *query_gpt.py*.
 For LLama and Vicuna, you should follow the instruction in document([LLama](https://ai.meta.com/llama/), [Vicuna](https://github.com/lm-sys/FastChat)) to deploy the model on your machine.
 Once we receive the response from the LLM, we employ the Perspective API to assess its toxicity score.
 The corresponding query script can be found in *query_perspective.py*.

-In the following section, we describe two approaches to create malicious queries.

-## Syntax tree based-method
+## Model training module

+In model training module, you should install required package.

 Prerequisites: